XamarinUniversity/build2018-labs/lab2/README.md

 3. Rename the class and file (using the same steps as above) to **CircleMessageController**.

 4. Go through the class and replace all text references of "Todo" with "CircleMessage".
 This mostly affects comments, but there are a few method names which are changed too.
-You can do a global rename within the class if you like - these methods aren't referenced in code anywhere but are instead dispatched through the ASP.NET MVC framework.
+You can do a global rename within the class if you like - these methods aren't referenced anywhere in the code; instead, they are dispatched through the ASP.NET MVC framework.

 ### Rename the DbSet accessor